 Details to follow.

 Do email email@example.com or call the Resources for Autism office on 020 8458 3259 or 07792 484196 (Monday to Saturday) for more information.

 THE CURLY HAIR PROJECT: ONLINE AUTISM WORKSHOPS

-The Curly Hair Project offers online workshops you can take part in from your home computer - webinars.
-You will be emailed joining instructions a day or two before the webinar is due to run.
-Should the number of people participating be low, you will be sent an email to let you know the relevant webinar has been cancelled.
+The Curly Hair Project offers online workshops you can take part in from your desktop computer, laptop, mobile phone or tablet - webinars.
+You will need to book a ticket to take part and you will be emailed joining instructions before the webinar is due to run.

 RISE MULTI-SPORTS CLUB ACTIVITIES

 Richmond Inclusive Sports and Exercise (RISE) provides a varied programme of activities for adults and older young people who have a disability.

 These activities include archery, canoeing, football, Fusion dance and drama, golf, gym sessions, rugby, swimming, tennis, trampolining, wheelchair basket ball and yoga.
 RISE also offers its weekly Saturday Multi-Sport Club of inclusive sports and activities.